samzabala/1p21dashboardframework/assets/plugins/framework/docs/sections/components/alert.md

 ```

-This one looks for the `.alert` ancestor and it's a close symbol because it looks cuter
+This one looks for the `.alert` ancestor and it's a close symbol because it looks cuter and also using `.alert-close`
 ```html
 <div class="alert alert-error" id="bitch-alert">
 	<!-- Close butt -->